kubermatic/docs/content/concepts/datacenters/_index.en.md

   - `country` -- Country code of the DC location.
 It's purely cosmetic and reflected by a flag shown in the UI.
   - `location` -- Name of the DC's location.
   - `provider` -- Name of the providing entity.
 Optional.
+  - `requiredEmailDomain` -- Optional.
+Limits the availability of the datacenter to users with email addresses in the given domain.
   - `digitalocean` -- Cloud-specific configuration for DigitalOcean DCs.
   - `bringyourown` -- Specifies a DC that doesn't use any cloud-provider-specific features
   - `aws` -- Cloud-specific configuration for AWS DCs.